soukudom/Sample-IOx-BRKOPS-2490/Catalyst-AP-APP/README.md

    ```
 6. Select installation tool and deploy the app.
 In section below you find details for Cisco Catalyst Center and ioxclient

-Note: Packages of sample app are available in the package directory
+Note: Packages of sample app are available in the `/package` directory.

 ## Option 1: Install via Catalyst Center
 1. In Catalyst Center, open *Provision > Services > IoT Services*.